TriangulumDesire/ImprovedItemInfo/README.md

 # Improved Item Info.
 Improved Item Info (III) is [tModLoader](https://github.com/tModLoader/tModLoader) mod for Terraria that displays more comprehensive stats about weapons.
-It essentially shows how the weapon is affected by modifiers and accessories.
+It essentially shows how the weapon is affected by modifiers and accessories, as well as adding extra tooltips (such as projectile velocity).

 It is a spiritual successor to [ItemStats+](https://github.com/Xahlicem/XItemStats) (by Xahlicem) rewritten completely from scratch.